Ford Fiesta (sixth generation): Fiesta ST

 The North American Fiesta ST was offered as a five-door hatchback variant manufactured in Cuautitlán Izcalli, Mexico instead of the three-door hatchback offered in Europe, Asia and South Africa which was manufactured in Cologne, Germany.
 It includes a 1.6-litre EcoBoost four-cylinder engine, six-speed manual transmission, overall steering ratio of 13.6:1, increased roll stiffness at rear axle, 15 mm lower body height than base model, electronic Torque Vectoring Control and 3-mode electronic stability control (standard, sport or off).

 In the US, Ford was permitted to market the engine offering its overboost power figure; by contrast, in other countries such as the UK, a manufacturer is not permitted to market an engine's temporary output.
 The engine is mated to a 6-speed manual transmission which features Ford's Torque Vectoring Control system to brake the inside front wheel to aid agility, and has three ESP modes.
-The car is expected to provide high fuel economy while not sacrificing performance, with Ford claiming higher fuel economy than the Volkswagen Golf GTI.

 The Ford Fiesta ST won Top Gears Car of the Year for 2013.

 In 2016, Ford released the Fiesta ST200 limited edition in Europe.
 On the outside, it featured bespoke grey paint as the only colour available, and unique 17-inch black alloy wheels.
 Inside, it featured Recaro bucket seats and illuminated tread plates as standard.
 Power and torque were both increased.
 As the name suggests, power was up to 200 PS, while torque was boosted to 290 Nm.
 The chassis remained the same, but torque vectoring (powered by braking the inside wheels rather than an active differential) helped to reduce understeer whilst cornering.
 As a result of the increase in power and also to a shorter final drive ratio, 0-62 mph was reduced to 6.7 seconds.